bloomreach-forge/bloomreach-forge.github.io/src/site/markdown/development.md

 ## Development

-On the BloomReach Forge, plugins are developed and maintained by the BloomReach Community, consisting of both developers from BloomReach and external developers, from partners and clients.
+On the Bloomreach Forge, plugins are developed and maintained by the Bloomreach Community, consisting of both developers from Bloomreach and external developers, from partners and clients.

 Forge projects can be maintained during the course of an implementation project.
 For instance, it is pretty common for a plugin to be upgraded during a project upgrade.
 This also goes for new features or bug fixing.